faust64/highwaytohell/README.md

        that when your nspool tag name alphabetically succeeds your bkppool tag name, then SELECT would return nameserver FQDNs such as your bkppool would actually be considered to be your nspool, and vice versa.
+FIXME: ensure confQueue & zonesQueue are not applying some change simultaneously
+       (some kind of lock ...)
 DISCUSS: do we need keeping plaintext zones when using DNSSEC?
 DISCUSS: we assume running name server on that worker, we could split it
        so a worker generates (& signs) zones (without necessarily running